Apply now

 E-Safety (internet, tablets, phones)

-Students must follow BEET’s E-safety policy.
+Students must follow Beet’s E-safety policy.
 Students mustn’t send abusive messages or inappropriate messages or images.
 Sending or receiving a sexually explicit message, image or video of people under 18, including yourself, is illegal in the UK.

 Valuables